— M.A., M.S., University of Texas at Austin

 - Campus Mail Code: G1800

-Isaac enjoys working in diverse subject areas and has conducted research on demographic responses to land degradation in sub-Saharan Africa using satellite imagery; psychological adjustment to widowhood using rich longitudinal data; and comparing linear and nonlinear hierarchical models of self-rated health using simulation.
-He is a former graduate fellow of the Division of Statistics & Scientific Computation and statistical consultant at the Population Research Center.
+Isaac enjoys working in diverse subject areas and has conducted research on fertility and natural capital in sub-Saharan Africa using satellite imagery, widowhood and depression using longitudinal data, and properties of nonlinear hierarchical models using simulation.
+He is a former graduate fellow of the Department of Statistics and Data Sciences and statistical consultant at the Population Research Center at UT-Austin.

 SOC F354K • Sociology Of Health & Illness